vijayporwal/react-component-lifecycle/README.md

-# Example of React component lifecycle and use of modules
+# Example of React component lifecycle and lean how to use react modules